bluebinary/enumerific/README.md

  * Enforcement of unique values for all options within an enumeration, unless overridden;
  * Support for aliasing enumeration options;
  * Support for redefining enumeration options;
+ * Support for backfilling enumeration options on a superclass when subclassing, and control over this behaviour
  * Support for automatically generating unique number sequences for enumeration options, including powers of two for bitwise enumeration flags, as well as other sequences such as powers of other numbers and factoring;
  * Support for annotating enumeration options with additional arbitrary key-value pairs, which can be particularly useful for associating additional data with a given enumeration option, which may be accessed later anywhere in code that the enumeration option is available;
  * Simple one-line reconciliation of `Enumeration` class options to the corresponding `enums.Enum` class instance that represents the corresponding option; reconciliation by enumeration option name, value and enumeration class instance reference are all supported through the `.reconcile()` class method;